Latin America: Subregions and countries

 Latin America can be subdivided into several subregions based on geography, politics, democracy, demographics and culture.
-The basic geographical subregions are North America, Central America, the Caribbean and South America; the latter contains further politico-geographical subdivisions such as the Southern Cone, the Guianas and the Andean states.
-It may be subdivided on linguistic grounds into Spanish America and Portuguese America, and by some definitions, French America.
+The basic geographical subregions are North America, Central America, the Caribbean and South America; the latter contains further politico-geographical subdivisions such as the Southern Cone, the Guianas and the Andean civilizations.
+It may be subdivided on linguistic grounds into Spanish America and Portuguese America.